TZstatsADS/Fall2017-project4-grp6/README.md

 	- Cluster models

 Note: When you pull the csv files in the output folder, please use "git lfs pull."
-The files bigger than 100mb are uploaded using [git large file storage](https://git-lfs.github.com/).
+The csv files larger than 100MB are uploaded using [git large file storage](https://git-lfs.github.com/).

 **Contribution statement**: ([Please see this file for the statement](doc/a_note_on_contributions.md)) All team members approve our work presented in this GitHub repository including this contributions statement.